merryndconstable/merryndconstable.github.io/join.md

 {: .notice--primary}
 Research in the lab focuses on **self-referential cognition, psychological ownership, attention, and joint action**, with an emphasis on understanding how cognitive processes operate in real-world social and interactive contexts.

-I am always interested in working with motivated students and collaborators who are curious about how people understand themselves, their actions, and their relationships with others.
+The lab welcomes motivated students and collaborators who are interested in understanding how people think about themselves, their actions, and their relationships with others.

 Projects in the lab typically involve behavioural experiments designed to investigate cognition during social interaction.
 We are particularly interested in how cognition unfolds during real-world action and interaction, and in methods that capture behaviour dynamically, including **motion capture and pose estimation**.